iamcharred/RepData_PeerAssessment1/PA1_template.md

 1. Make a histogram of the total number of steps taken each day

+Here is a histogram of the total number of steps taken per day

 ```r
 steps.perday <- data.frame(date = names(steps.sum), steps = steps.sum)